coronis-computing/heightmap_interpolation/docs/source/methods.rst

 .. math::
     N_{\epsilon}(u) = \frac{u}{\sqrt{\left\| u \right\|^2 + \epsilon^2}}

-Intuitively, it tends to preserve/continue high gradients better than , since the evolution of the optimizer can be considered a type of
+Intuitively, it tends to preserve/continue high gradients better than *harmonic*, since the evolution of the optimizer can be considered a type of
 `anisotropic diffusion <https://en.wikipedia.org/wiki/Anisotropic_diffusion>`_.

 However, it will not take into account isolated points, and should only be used for filling gaps with no data fully surrounded with reference data.